rolsen74/resrc4/README.md

 Portable Amiga 68k Hunk File Disassembler.

-This disassembler was tested against the Amiga game Civilization (ECS).
+This disassembler was tested against the Amiga game Civilization (ECS) and Lightwave for FPU support.

 The ReSrc4 program does not handle most of the newer 020+ opcode argument modes.
 It mainly implements only opcodes that were needed for Civ.